lam4zf/Pluralsight/Javascript Path/Quickstart V1/Quickstart V1 Notes.md

 - `alert()` - just a popup
 - `confrim()` - popup with the option to cancel
 - `prompt()` - popup that can take input

+# H1 Intro to Operators
+Code stored in "/2- Intro to Operators/"